 Split SRB is supported for all the MR-DC options in both SRB1 and SRB2 (split SRB is not supported for SRB0 and SRB3).

+For operation with shared spectrum channel access, SRB0, SRB1 and SRB3 are assigned with the highest priority Channel Access Priority Class (CAPC) (i.e. CAPC = 1) while CAPC for SRB2 is configurable.

-()Next Change
+Next Change

 5.2.2.2.2 SI change indication and PWS notification